 Walk Me Home was created for a threefold purpose; generate awareness of foster care, recruit and retain foster families, and to raise much-needed funds to support the programs and services of the foster care associations nationwide.
 Several states are conducting multiple Walks.

-Walk Me Home....to the place I belong is the signature fund-raising and awareness event for foster care in America.
+Walk Me Home is the signature fundraising and awareness event for foster care in America.
 We know not everyone can be a foster parent, but Walk Me Home is a great way to support the over 400,000 children in foster care.

-Not a Walk near you?
-Consider joining the National Foster Parent Association as a virtual Walker at the Norfolk, Virginia Walk.
+Consider joining the National Foster Parent Association as a virtual Walker at our next convention.
 Click on National Walk NFPA Convention for more information.

-The National Foster Parent Association and the Affiliates it represents supports the more than 400,000 children in foster care nationwide through a network of state, county and local associations and support groups that have responsibility for caring for the children who have had to be removed from their birth homes.
+The National Foster Parent Association supports the more than 400,000 children in foster care nationwide through a network of state, county and local associations and support groups that have responsibility for caring for the children who have had to be removed from their birth home.